KEBABSELLER6/kebacoin-casino/README.md

 }
 ```

-'POST /roulette/table/{machineId}/bet'
+'POST /kebacoinCasino.roulette/table/{machineId}/rouletteBet'

-Will make a bet with the amount in the body.
+Will make a rouletteBet with the amount in the body.

 **Arguments**

--`"machineId"` the tableId from the get request
+-`"machineId"` the tableId from the get requestRoulette

 **Body**

-Contains the current state of the player before the bet, in the `"player"` object.
+Contains the current state of the player before the rouletteBet, in the `"player"` object.

-Contains the bet amount for this rounds `"betAmount""` which is an integer.
+Contains the rouletteBet amount for this rounds `"betAmount""` which is an integer.

 ```json